Heatblur-Simulations/f-4e-manual/src/systems/utility.md

 ![f4_ext_air_to_air_refuel](../img/ext_air_to_air_refuel.jpg)

-For air to air refueling, the F-4E uses a receptacle system compatible with high pressure USAF-style boom refueling.
+For air-to-air refueling, the F-4E uses a receptacle system compatible with high pressure USAF-style boom refueling.
 With this system, fuel can be delivered to the Phantom at a rate of up to 3900 lbs per minute.
 Fuel received is delivered into fuselage cell 2, then equalized through the rest of the aircraft cells,